Calchan/debian-install-scripts/README.md

 These all set a bunch of variables and start GameMode automatically.
 The difference between them is that the first one does not cap the frame rate, the second one caps it at 30fps and the last one at 60fps.
 Using the latter two enables to save on power and fan noise, all the while avoiding tearing.
-If you need help convincing yourself this is a good this, it's what the Steam Deck will supposedly do.
+If you need help convincing yourself this is a good thing, it's what the Steam Deck will supposedly do.

 They don't include the Wine executable though, so you can choose which one you want to run.
 Example: